nickwalton/LaneFinder/README.md

 ---

+### Pipeline

-### Reflection
+### 1. Pipeline Layout

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.

-*1. I converted the image to grayscale and performed gaussian smoothing on it.
+1. I converted the image to grayscale and performed gaussian smoothing on it. \n
-*2. I ran a canny edge detector algorithm on the image to identify the edges.
+2. I ran a canny edge detector algorithm on the image to identify the edges.
-*3. Defined the region of interest, a 4 sided polygon and masked everything else from the image *4.
-I used a hough transformation to find the different line segments remaining in my image.
+3. Defined the region of interest, a 4 sided polygon and masked everything else from the image
+4. I used a hough transformation to find the different line segments remaining in my image.
-*5. To extrapolate these line segments into a single lane I used the np.polyfit function to perform linear regression on the endpoints of the lines sorting them into right and left lanes based on the slope *6.
-Finally a created a weighted image to merge the extrapolated line onto the original image augmenting it witht eh algorithm's understanding of where the lanes are.
+5. To extrapolate these line segments into a single lane I used the np.polyfit function to perform linear regression on the endpoints of the lines sorting them into right and left lanes based on the slope
+6. Finally a created a weighted image to merge the extrapolated line onto the original image augmenting it witht eh algorithm's understanding of where the lanes are.

 ### 2. Identify potential shortcomings with your current pipeline and suggest possible improvements